 One of the most famous diets out there, the Atkins concept has been around since 1972, but only gained popularity in 2002, a year before Atkins’ death.
 The diet advocates restriction of carbs in favour of protein and vegetables.
-It works for short-term weight loss, by effectively putting the body into starvation mode, but having such an unbalanced diet has implications for your overall health, especially if you have an underlying kidney problem.
-Eric Knight of Harvard School of Public Health said: “The potential effects of dietary protein consumption on renal function on persons with mild renal insufficiency have important public health implications given the prevalence of high-protein diets."
+It works for short-term weight loss, by effectively putting the Healthy Body into starvation mode, but having such an unbalanced diet has implications for your overall health, especially if you have an underlying kidney problem.
+Eric Knight of Harvard School of Public Health said: “The potential effects of dietary protein consumption on renal function on persons with mild renal insufficiency have important public health implications given the prevalence of high-protein diets.”
 Beware!

 If this doesn’t make you shudder then maybe you’re crazy enough to try it.
-Briefly popular around the turn of the century, the tapeworm diet involved consuming a live tapeworm, who would then eat your body fat…as well as some of your internal organs.
+Briefly popular around the turn of the century, the tapeworm diet involved consuming a live tapeworm, who would then eat your Healthy Body fat…as well as some of your internal organs.
 Tapeworm imports have since been banned in the U.S. but that didn’t stop a woman in Iowa trying it as recently as 2013.
 It’s hard to think of a more disgusting way to try and lose weight.

 Blood type diet